E-learning courses Q&A

 The withdrawal from studies is a formal act through which you decide to end your academic career.
 It is very important to understand that this is an irrevocable act and does not imply the right to reimbursement of any fees paid.
 For non-European Union students, upon withdrawal from your studies, you will lose your right to stay in Italy.

-Can we book flights to come back to Milan by April 3rd?
+Should we book flights to come back to Milan by May 4th?

 How will the final presentations of the workshop be organised?
 What will happen if I cannot get back to Italy on time?

-We have anticipated this difficulty and will allow some flexibility in the students’ return to campus.
-For the planned reopening for the week of April 6th-April 10th, all review sessions, classes and final presentations will also be available online.
+For the current workshop scheduled to conclude on Apr.
+9th, all review sessions, classes and final presentations will be online.
 Students will be allowed to participate in the final presentations in remote through Blackboard.

 Regarding my attendance, how will it be managed?
 Will there be problems since the activities are online?